Josefinekihlstrom/LauraDay/TESTING.md

 #### Add Product page
 - Make sure the form covers the width of the device. *(This does not apply to iPad and iPad Pro)*

+#### Blog page
+- Make sure that the blog posts are displayed on their own row on smaller screens. *(This does not apply on iPad Pro)*
+- Make sure that the sidebar is displayed on its own row right under all the blog posts. *(This does not apply on iPad Pro)* *(Bug noted of flaws in the layout of the sidebar.
+Please see bugs found section for more details.)*

 ## Bugs
 ### Bugs found during development of the site